anarinsk/markdown-cv-long/index.md

 Another parts of my research focuses on online games and their economic impacts on society.
 Most of my works are based on the specific context of Korean online gaming including effects of RMT (Real-Money Trading) on online gaming service and individual gamers.
 Currently progressing researches are:

-  a.
+- a.
 Relationship among game design, players’ behaviors and RMT
-  a.
+- b.
 User data analysis of Korean online/mobile gaming

 ## Honors